Julius T. Csotonyi: Career

 While studying for a PhD in microbiology at the University of Manitoba in Winnipeg, Csotonyi published research papers on pollination mutualisms in Utah, on the effects of trampling on moss in Jasper National Park in Alberta and on bacteria living in exotic deep ocean hydrothermal vent ecosystems and in terrestrial salt springs.
 He continued using his skills as an artist to create illustrations of ancient creatures and landscapes in his spare time, some of which were published in Prehistoric Times.

 After observing the murals by Rudolph Zallinger, and visiting the Royal Tyrrell Museum of Paleontology, Csotonyi began to produce "paleoart" commercially.
 He developed a technique which involves photography and digital manipulation as well as drawing to produce imagined scenes and creatures.
 His work has been used by many sources, including National Geographic Magazine, Science, Titan Books, and Scholastic Inc., and many museum exhibits, mainly in the Royal Tyrrell Museum, Royal Ontario Museum, Houston Museum of Natural Science, Manitoba Museum, and Natural History Museum of Los Angeles County.

-Csotonyi recently published a book with Steve White, entitled The Paleoart of Julius Csotonyi: Dinosaurs Sabre-Tooths and Beyond, featuring many of his pieces of art, and some descriptions of them.
+In 2014, Csotonyi published a book with Steve White, entitled The Paleoart of Julius Csotonyi: Dinosaurs Sabre-Tooths and Beyond, featuring many of his pieces of art, and some descriptions of them.
 Csotonyi has won the Two-Dimensional Art category for the Society of Vertebrate Paleontology's Lanzendorf-National Geographic PaleoArt Prize in 2010, 2012, and 2014.